-Becton Dickinson and Company's (BDX) CEO Tom Polen on Q2 2020 Results - Earnings Call Transcript

 In particular, there’s significant uncertainty about the duration and contemplated impact of the COVID-19 pandemic.
 The data we are providing today is based on our preliminary April sales results and the trends we are seeing in our businesses.

-We have made certain assumptions and how we are managing our business, but that could change as we move forward.
+We have made certain assumptions in how we are managing our business, but that could change as we move forward.

 We will also discuss some non-GAAP financial measures with respect to our performance.
 Our second quarter results include a $39 million non-cash charge to write down the carrying value of developed technology related to the planned retirement of the BD Accuri flow cytometer platform within our Biosciences business.

 In addition, we are working with the FDA with respect to certain features of our Alaris infusion pump products that are additive to our current remediation efforts.
-As a result, we have recorded a charge of approximately $200 million to reflect the estimated probable future costs relating to remediating Alaris products.
+As a result, we have recorded a charge of approximately $200 million to reflect the estimated probable future costs relating to remediating Alaris’ products.
 It is possible that this estimate could increase over time.
 Any remediation actions will continue to be guided by our proactive commitment to patient safety.

-In addition, due to challenges associated with the global COVID pandemic, among other factors, we no longer expect to submit our Alaris five, 10-K filing in the fourth quarter.
+In addition, due to challenges associated with the global COVID pandemic, among other factors, we no longer expect to submit our Alaris 510(k) filing in the fourth quarter.
 We are working closely with the FDA to assess how quickly we can get back to our previous plan and we will provide an update on our August earnings call.
-These items along with details of purchase accounting and other adjustments can be found in the reconciliations to GAAP measures in the financial schedules, in our press release and in the appendix of the investor relations slides.
+These items, along with details of purchase accounting and other adjustments can be found in the reconciliations to GAAP measures in the financial schedules, in our press release and in the appendix of the Investor Relations slides.
 A copy of the release including the financial schedule is posted on the bd.com website.

 It is now my pleasure to turn the call over to Tom.